golden-layout/golden-layout/README.md

 #### ComponentContainer
 1. `contentElement` (new property - replaces `getElement()`)\
 Returns HTMLElement which hosts component
-1. `config` property has been removed.
-Use the toConfig() method instead (as recommended in the original GoldenLayout documentation).
 1. Do not use `getElement()`.
 Use the new `contentElement` property instead
 1. `initialState` (new getter)\
 Gets the componentState of the `ComponentItemConfig` used to create the contained component.